Contact Us | info@foundation.builders

 Skills Training Options: Provide vocational training to improve the socio-economic base of youth through support in acquiring marketable skills to contribute to sustainable development through enterprise development, which is paramount in building a highly developed workforce.

 Academic: As our analysis has shown, there is a low level of educational attainment.
-It is necessary to provide basic literacy and numeracy courses to identify measurement in the student’s various skills and also to be able to account for the small-scale business enterprises’ development.
-Notwithstanding, awareness-raising, decision-making, and leadership courses will be taught.
-The Institute students will be trained in basic economics and financial stewardship.
+It is necessary to provide basic literacy and numeracy courses to identify measurement in the students' various skills and account for the development of small-scale business enterprises.
+Notwithstanding, awareness-raising, decision-making, and leadership courses are taught.
+The Institute students will receive training in basic economics and financial stewardship.

-Workshops: Workshops will be conducted to build the capacity of both trainers and students.
-The Institute will offer small-scale business skills seminars focused on small-scale business skills development.
+Workshops: Workshops are conducted for both trainers and students to build capacity.
+The institute will offer small-scale business skills seminars focused on small-scale business skills development.
 Enterprise development faculty will conduct student workshops regularly.
-The workshops aim to train a percentage of students as potential instructors at the Institute.
-The Institute will review the vocational and business skills curriculum to see that courses meet our educational standards.
+The workshops aim to train a percentage of students as potential instructors at the institute.
+The institute will review the vocational and business skills curriculum to see if the courses meet our educational standards.

-Equipment and Tools: The students are provided with the appropriate vocational tools/equipment and safety equipment.
-Vocational shops will be equipped with machines needed for each particular trade.
+Equipment and Tools: The appropriate vocational tools/equipment and safety equipment are provided to the students.
+Vocational shops are equipped with machines needed for each particular trade.

 Institute Staff: Both vocational instruction and business instruction have a Lead Facilitator.
 Instructors in training also work under the Lead Facilitator.
-Instructors who provide specialized training work under the supervision of the Lead Facilitator.
+A Lead Facilitator provides supervision to instructors who teach specialized training.

-Caretakers and Security: The Institute will hire a caretaker for an effective learning atmosphere and the safety of materials and equipment.
-The Institute will employ night security to avoid loss of valuable property,
+Caretakers and Security: The Institute will hire a caretaker to create an effective learning atmosphere and ensure the safety of materials and equipment.
+The institute will employ night security to avoid loss of valuable property,

 Operational Cost: This constitutes facility cost, equipment cost, materials cost, utilities, administrative costs, uniforms for students and staff, and safety equipment